4 Top Hidden Gems in Rome

 In addition to vaunting kosher-friendly carbonara, this quiet cobblestoned quarter also houses some spectacular ruins – including Teatro Marcello.
 This theater dates back to 13BC and resembles the Colosseum (minus the crowds).
 Columns and remains of temples are scattered around this open-air theater.

-After wandering the Jewish Quarter’s back streets, walk to the nearby Isola Tiberina (Tiber Island) for a gelato at Tiberino Gelateria.
+After wandering the Jewish Quarter’s back streets, walk to the nearby Isola Tiberina (Tiber Island) for gelato at Tiberino Gelateria.

 Ready to roam through the real Rome?
 Contact me to start making your dream trip a Roman reality.